Wing History

 - A letter by Maj.
 Roberta D. Lantz, CAP Director of Senior Programs, California Wing, March 6, 1982.

-- Caution: Many service units claim that Walt Disney Studios designed their unit patch.
+- Caution: Many service units claim that Walt Disney Studios designed their unit emblems.
 It's a proud boast, but it isn't easy to back up those claims.
 In "Disney Dons Dogtags: The Best of Disney Military Insignia from World War II" (Walton Rawls, 1992), Disney Archivist David S. Smith figures that Disney Studios designed over 1,200 insignia.
 The originals were sent to the unit that requested them, and few, if any, remain in the Disney archives.
-In the case of the California Wing patch, it just doesn't look like other vintage Disney patches from that period.
+In the case of the California Wing emblem, it just doesn't look like other vintage Disney emblems from that period.
 But maybe.
 Col Charles Wiest, March 20, 2020.